Zenika/sensei/README.md

 ## Changer slides locale
-You can add `--env.lang=fr` when starting sensei to switch to french locale (currently, it only change the punctation behavior)
+You can add `--env.lang=fr` when starting sensei to switch to french locale (currently, it only changes the punctation behavior)

 ## Tip: using a shell alias